 As the director of the Swedish Cancer Institute’s Lung Cancer Program, Dr. Eric Vallieres has a special interest in both lung cancer and mesothelioma.
-While mesothelioma is nearly always caused by asbestos exposure, lung cancer sometimes is and both types of cancer can be difficult to diagnose and treat.
-Dr. Vallieres takes on the challenge of treating these cancers through surgical procedures and is one of few experts in mesothelioma.
-His also one of the few surgeons able to perform the radical and difficult surgical treatment for pleural mesothelioma called extrapleural pneumonectomy.
+Both mesothelioma, which is nearly always caused by asbestos exposure, and lung cancer, which sometimes is, are difficult to diagnose and treat.
+Dr. Vallieres treats these tough cancers through surgery and is one of few experts in mesothelioma.
+He is also one of the few surgeons able to perform the radical and difficult surgical treatment for pleural mesothelioma called extrapleural pneumonectomy.

 Education and Early Career

-Dr. Vallieres is currently the surgical director at the Swedish Cancer Institute in Seattle, Washington, but his origins in medicine began in his home country of Canada.
-He attended medical school in Quebec at the Universite Laval Medical School, graduating in 1982.
-He completed general surgery residency at the University of Toronto Hospital and stayed there upon completion to go through a clinical fellowship in thoracic surgery.
+Dr. Vallieres is the surgical director at the Swedish Cancer Institute in Seattle, Washington, but his interest and career in medicine began in his home country of Canada.
+He attended medical school in Quebec at the Université Laval Medical School, graduating in 1982.
+He completed general surgery residency at the University of Toronto Hospital and stayed there when done for a clinical fellowship in thoracic surgery.
 He followed that fellowship with another in thoracic surgery at the University of Bordeaux in France.
-He is now board certified in both general and thoracic surgery.
+He is board certified in both general and thoracic surgery.

 Career in Washington and the Swedish Cancer Institute